Luka Modric injury: Ballon d'Or winner adds to Real Madrid's injury woes with thigh problem | Goal.com

 Among the others to have endured fitness struggles are Benjamin Mendy, Thibaut Courtois, Mariano Diaz, Sergio Ramos, Rodrygo, Eden Hazard, James Rodriguez and Isco.

-Of those brought into the Bernabeu during the summer transfer window, only Diego Militao has steered clear of injury.
+Of those brought into the Bernabeu during the summer transfer window, only Eder Militao has steered clear of injury.

 Zidane will be hoping for a reversal in fortune over the coming weeks as Real seek to kick-start their campaign.

-Having taken five points from three games so far, the Blancos will return to action after the international break on Saturday when they play host to Levante.
+Having taken five points from three games so far, Los Blancos will return to action after the international break on Saturday when they play host to Levante.